IndoorR2X: Indoor Robot-to-Everything Coordination with LLM-Driven Planning: EXPERIMENTS AND RESULTS

 \subsection{Robustness to ``X'' Failures}

 We evaluate system resilience against two types of IoT failures: \emph{omission} (missing detections) and \emph{corruption} (incorrect status).
 As shown in Fig.~\ref{fig:failure_analysis}, the system is highly robust to omission: even with 100\% of CCTV object detections missing, the success rate remains constant (92\%), though path length increases as robots are forced to actively explore.
 In contrast, semantic corruption (e.g., reporting a device is ``OFF'' when it is ``ON'') is more detrimental, linearly reducing success rate.
-This asymmetry arises because missing information merely delays the plan (triggering exploration), whereas false information can trick the planner into skipping necessary preconditions.
-This finding highlights the need for verification mechanisms when integrating untrusted IoT signals.
+This asymmetry arises because missing information mainly delays planning, whereas false semantic information can make the planner skip necessary preconditions.
+Although our tests focus on omission and incorrect status reports, other VLM errors such as object misclassification, wrong-room localization, and missing receptacle relations may have different effects, motivating confidence-aware IoT fusion and robot-side verification.